-1. Introduction
+1. INTRODUCTION

-This document reports on a workshop held 18-20 September 2014 to address Disproportionate Burden (DB) in the implementation of the obligations stemming from the WCP-Convention1 and of conservation and management measures established by the Western and Central Pacific Fisheries Commission (WCPFC).
+This document reports on a workshop held 18-20 September 2014 to address Disproportionate Burden (DB) in the implementation of the obligations stemming from the Convention on the Conservation of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean (WCP-Convention) and of conservation and management measures (CMM) established by the Western and Central Pacific Fisheries Commission (WCPFC).
 The workshop discussed principles underlying the definition for disproportionate burden and a process to evaluate the distribution of the conservation burden and how to offset it.
 This document assumes that the primary purpose of any measure under consideration is to satisfy an agreed upon conservation objective.

-2. Definition
+2. DEFINITION

-Article 30(2)c of the WCP-Convention states that in establishing conservation and management measures (CMM), members of the Commission shall ensure that measures do not result in transferring a disproportionate burden of conservation action onto developing States, territories and possessions.
+Article 30(2)c of the WCP-Convention states that in establishing conservation and management measures, members of the Commission shall ensure that measures do not result in transferring a disproportionate burden of conservation action onto developing States, territories and possessions.
 This obligation has been interpreted by States Parties in CMM2013-06 as a positive obligation on the Commission to ensure that any CMM does not result in a disproportionate burden.